Marian apparition: Cultural impact

-Marian apparitions, particularly those that are approved officially, often affect Christian piety and the general public.
-Apparitions can become a part of national identity, as Our Lady of Guadalupe is for the majority-Catholic population of Mexico.

 In many cases, apparition seers report a request from Mary for the construction of a shrine on the place of the apparition.
-Such Marian shrines often become popular sites of pilgrimage.
+Such Marian shrines often become popular sites of Christian pilgrimage.
 The most-visited Marian shrine in the world is the Basilica of Our Lady of Guadalupe in Mexico City, which draws 10 million pilgrims each year.
-Other popular apparition-related Marian pilgrimage sites include the Sanctuary of Our Lady of Fátima in Portugal (6–8 million per year) and the Sanctuary of Our Lady of Lourdes in France (5 million annually).
+Other popular apparition-related Marian pilgrimage sites include the Sanctuary of Our Lady of Fátima in Portugal (6–8 million per year) and the Sanctuary of Our Lady of Lourdes in France (1.5 million annually).

+"When Marian apparitions occur, Mary addresses those who see her in their native language, and often promulgates a particular image of herself that incorporates elements of the local culture."
+Apparitions can become a part of national identity, as Our Lady of Guadalupe is for the majority-Catholic population of Mexico.
+She's been depicted in telenovelas (soap operas), and her image is commonly seen on objects such as magnets and t-shirts in Mexico.
+Mexican immigrants to the United States have also brought these cultural elements with them, and she’s prominently featured in murals and other works of art in cities with a large Mexican population across the US, such as San Antonio, Texas, and Los Angeles, California.
+Our Lady of Knock is the most common depiction of Mary in Ireland.

 Apparitions often result in the establishment of Marian confraternities, movements, and societies that seek to heed and spread the messages of a particular apparition, such as the Blue Army of Our Lady of Fátima.

 Occasionally, apparitions will introduce prayers that become incorporated into widespread Catholic practice, as for the case of the Fátima prayers, or the legendary revelation of the Rosary to Saint Dominic.